Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 There were four complete systems, each consisting of a H-54 and

-a B-62, that were tested for a full week, 24-hour per day
+a B-62, that were tested for a full week, 24-hours a day

-in 3 eight-hour shifts.
+in three 8-hour shifts.
 Each operator would test the machine

 for 8 full hours under hot and cold conditions, then sleep